 To create a collaborative and inclusive environment that actively promotes respect for diversity in all areas of the organization and to further establish Portland as a rich kettle of arts and culture by bringing together a diverse group of citizens and entities to achieve a shared goal.

 To acknowledge the presence and strength of Portland’s dance artists and companies and their contributions to the evolution and advancement of dance.

 To serve the community by providing a unique and meaningful arts program, thereby making Portland a destination for dance artists and dance audiences.

 To build, inspire, entertain and nurture audiences for dance while engaging and deepening public appreciation and support of dance.

 NW Dance Project, its employees, and Board of Trustees, conducts business in an ethical manner and provides a positive and respectful environment for both internal and external constituents.

 NW Dance Project believes that in order to advance the art form of dance, we must be representative of our future audiences, patrons, students, and supporters.
 By bringing together people with a wide range of perspectives, backgrounds, and experiences while encouraging a community and culture of openness and acceptance, we are working to take an innovative and approach to dance creation, performance, training, and recreation that is welcoming, accessible, engaging, and inclusive to all.
-NW Dance Project is constantly working to ensure that dance is for everybody and every body, and we are striving to find ways to make this ideal and core believe a greater reality each and every day.
+NW Dance Project is constantly working to ensure that dance is for everybody and every body, and we are striving to find ways to make this ideal and core belief a greater reality each and every day.
 NW Dance Project is dedicated to the fair, just, and equitable treatment of all races, cultures, national origins, genders, gender identities, gender expressions, religions, sexual orientations, and socioeconomic statuses.